Crystal Structure Generation with Autoregressive Large Language Modeling: Results

 We created a space of pyrochlores consisting of 144 compounds by producing different combinations of A and B species.
 Of these, 54 were seen in training.
 We selected 10 compounds from among the 90 not seen in training, and attempted 3 generations with the model, for each.
 The cell composition and space group were included in the prompt.
 All generations resulted in valid pyrochlore structures (Table \ref{tab:pyrochlore_generated}).

 We subsequently performed DFT relaxation calculations on the first generated structure for each of the 10 compounds.
-One case, \ce{Ce2V2O7}, was problematic and was excluded from further analysis.
-This result isn't very surprising, since both Ce and V are pathological elements in DFT settings.
-The DFT-derived value of the cell parameter for each of the 10 compounds is plotted against the mean generated value in Figure \ref{fgr:pyrochlore_a}.
+One case, \ce{Ce2V2O7}, posed challenges in calculation under the generalized gradient approximation and was thus excluded from further analysis.
+The DFT-derived value of the cell parameter for each of the remaining compounds is plotted against the mean value generated by CrystaLLM in Figure \ref{fig:true_vs_gen_pyrochlores}.
 A good agreement exists between the DFT-derived and generated cell lengths, with an $R^2$ of 0.62 and MAE of 0.08 Å being exhibited.
+This example illustrates CrystaLLM's capability to accurately estimate cell parameters of compounds not seen in training with any structure.

-\subsection{Problematic Cases}
+\subsubsection{Problematic Cases}

 While the model seems capable of generating structures for many different classes of inorganic crystals, it does nonetheless have difficulty in certain cases.
+All of the cases appear to involve systems that are rare, and under-represented in the training dataset, or missing from the training set altogether.
+More precisely, we define a \textit{template} as a unique combination of the reduced composition ratio, the space group, and $Z$.
+For example, the combination of the reduced composition ratio 1:1:3:4, space group \textit{Cmcm}, and $Z=4$, represents a unique template.
+There are 25,921 unique templates in the dataset.

-All of the cases appear to involve systems that are rare, and under-represented in the training dataset.
-For example, the model was generally unable to generate a structure for \ce{Mg7Pt4Ge4}, the structure of which was reported recently to exist in the $P6_3mc$ space group ($Z$=2). \cite{ponou2023optimization} In this case, there were only 38 examples of 7:4:4 systems in the training dataset, none contained Mg or Pt, and none were in the $P6_3mc$ space group.
+The problematic cases in the challenge set are largely represented by unseen templates, and templates for which there are few examples.
+For example, validation rates were low for \ce{Mg7Pt4Ge4}, the structure of which was reported recently to exist in the $P6_3mc$ space group ($Z$=2). \cite{ponou2023optimization} In this case, there were only 38 examples of 7:4:4 systems in the training dataset, none contained Mg or Pt, and none were in the $P6_3mc$ space group.